|Trim Size / Pages||6 x 9 in / 336|

 A dazzling anthology of avian-themed fiction guaranteed to frighten and delight, edited by one of the most acclaimed horror anthologists in the genre.

 In each of these fictions, you will encounter the dark resonance between the human and avian.
-You see in yourself the savagery of a predator, the shrewd stalking of a hunter, and you are lured by birds that speak human language, that make beautiful music, that cypher numbers, and seem to have a moral center.
-You wade into this feathered nightmare, and brave the horror of death, trading your safety and sanity for that which we all seek—the promise of flight.
+You will see in yourself the savagery of a predator, the shrewd stalking of a hunter, and will wade into this feathered nightmare, braving the horror of death for that which we all seek—the promise of flight.

 "Datlow taps into the spooky and sometimes unsettling aspects of the bird kingdom.
 A solid selection of dark fantasy and horror pieces, many of which possess a more literary tone, opting for psychological and subtle terror over blood and gore.
 A thought-provoking exploration of the theme."
 Publishers Weekly

 "This haunting anthology presents an amazing array of writers who use avian tales to touch upon the shadows and light that exist in human lives.
 Aficionados of dark fantasy and horror will appreciate."
 Library Journal

 "The vastly different ways the terror presents itself, and the distinct storytelling styles and pacing more accurately reflect how deep seated and pervasive our fear of avians truly is.
 A volume to satisfy dark fantasy and horror readers alike."
 Booklist